eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

   - NOTE: Should be added, but not part of the initial IA project.
 Add in **Phase 4: "Extend ESLint" documentation update** of the documentation update project.
 - [RENAME & REFACTOR PAGE] Create Plugins
   - Current page: [Working with Plugins](https://eslint.org/docs/latest/developer-guide/working-with-plugins)
-  - As noted below, convert the "Processors in Plugins" section into separate page "Custom Processors
+  - As noted below, convert the "Processors in Plugins" section into separate page "Custom Processors"
   - Add overview-style content at the top of the page explaining that this page explains how to bundle together the various parts of a plugin, and then publish it.
 - [RENAME PAGE] Custom Rules
   - Current page: [Working with Rules](https://eslint.org/docs/latest/developer-guide/working-with-rules)